Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2016-17 A-League Ladder is live, with the A-League season due to kick off on October 7.
-Here you will find all the latest standings and points for your A-League team.
+The 2018-19 A-League Ladder is live below.
+Here, you will find all the latest standings and points for your A-League team.

-The current system sees each team play each other three times equaling a 27-game season.
+The current system sees each team play each other three times, resulting in a 27-game season.
 A win gets you three premiership points, a draw gets you one, and you get nothing for a loss.
-The team that finishes on top of the ladder is crowned the A-League Premiers.
+The team that finishes on top of the ladder is crowned A-League premiers.

 The season culminates in a finals series, contested by the top six teams at the end of the regular season.
 The top two teams receive byes into the semi-finals, so the first week has the team that finished third playing the team that finished sixth, and the team that finished fourth playing the team that finished fifth.

-Melbourne Victory has finished premiers the most times (three) and have appeared in the most grand finals (four).
+Melbourne Victory have finished premiers the most times (three) and have appeared in the most grand finals (four).

 The Western Sydney Wanderers and Perth Glory have both failed to win a grand final despite both boasting appearances in the season decider.